-Remediation of Source Water

-If source water is found to contain total metal concentrations greater than 0.2 ppm, remediation of the water is recommended prior to adding it to the pool or hot tub.
+Remediation of Source Water - If source water is found to contain total metal concentrations greater than 0.2 ppm, remediation of the water is recommended prior to adding it to the pool or hot tub.
 Sediment filters (10 micron or less) can remove most of the larger oxidized metal particles.
 Treating water with filters containing metal adsorbents can reduce dissolved metal concentrations.
 Using untreated well water or other source water containing high levels of metal contaminants (greater than 1 ppm) should be avoided when filling or maintaining a pool or hot tub's water level.

-Balanced Pool and Hot Tub Water

-Metals can be released into water from pool and hot tub equipment and surfaces.
-The most significant factor in preventing the release of these metals - and often the most overlooked - is pH.
+Pool and Hot Tub Water Balance - The most significant factor in preventing the release of metals from pool and hot tub equipment and surfaces - and the most overlooked - is pH.
 Water with a low pH (less than 7) is acidic and likely corrosive.
-Acidic water can dissolve metals found in filtration equipment, heat exchangers, and cementitious surfaces.
+Acidic water can dissolve metals found in filtration equipment, heat exchanger and cementitious surfaces.